Academic boycott of Israel: Worldwide

 In October 2014, 500 anthropologists endorsed an academic boycott of Israeli institutions seen as complicit in violations of Palestinians' rights.
 The signatories of the statement said, "as a community of scholars who study problems of power, oppression, and cultural hegemony, we have a moral responsibility to speak out and demand accountability from Israel and our own governments."
 Also in October 2014, 500 Middle East studies scholars and librarians issued a call for an academic boycott of Israel.
 According to the signatories, "world governments and mainstream media do not hold Israel accountable for its violations of international law.
 We, however, as a community of scholars engaged with the Middle East, have a moral responsibility to do so."
 In Germany, the Bundestag’s 2019 resolution labelling the BDS campaign as antisemitic, though not legally binding, has had political and financial effects, with some associations losing public funding.

 Following the Gaza war a number of universities have canceled or suspended collaborations with Israeli institutions.
 In 2024, the Federal University of Ceará in Brazil canceled an innovation summit with an Israeli university.
 A number of universities in Norway, Belgium, and Spain have also severed ties with Israeli institutions in 2025.
 The European Association of Social Anthropologists has announced that it will not collaborate with Israeli academic institutions and has encouraged its members to follow suit.
 The student exchange program with the Hebrew University of Jerusalem has also been terminated by the University of Amsterdam.

+Reports published after the 2025 Gaza ceasefire indicate that academic restrictions and institutional distancing from Israeli universities have continued in several countries, with some universities and scholarly associations maintaining or expanding earlier suspensions of cooperation despite the reduction in active hostilities.
+Recent reports from 2025 and 2026 indicate an increase in academic boycott initiatives and related institutional measures involving Israeli universities across Europe and other Western countries.
+In 2025, a statement by the International Center for Urbanism (ICfU) at KU Leuven called for a full academic boycott of Israeli institutions, urging the suspension of future institutional collaborations and increased academic cooperation with Palestinian universities.

+A 2026 report by the Association of University Heads in Israel (VERA) stated that efforts to exclude Israeli universities from international research frameworks had increased, including a reported 150 percent rise in attempts to remove Israel from the European Union’s Horizon Europe research program, with several such initiatives concentrated in European countries such as Belgium and the Netherlands.
+Another 2026 report by the Samuel Neaman Institute noted continued growth in BDS-related academic boycott activity since October 2023, including protests, boycott initiatives, and discussions within academic institutions, as well as signs of gradual institutionalization of such initiatives in parts of Europe and other Western countries.

+In April 2026, pro-Palestinian activists occupied a Ghent University campus in Belgium, calling for a full academic boycott and the termination of remaining institutional collaborations with Israeli universities.